olin-electric-motorsports/olin-electric-motorsports/projects/hitl/software/README.md

 ### Tests

-All tests go here!
-That includes both unit tests (that test this code itself), and vehicle tests (that test our firmware on the car).
+Unit tests go here!
+These are the tests that test this code itself.
 All tests are written using the [pytest](https://docs.pytest.org/en/stable/) framework.

 ### Scripts